Chase Joynt: Short films

 Joynt's short films have screened internationally, winning the Jury Award for Best Documentary (Bengaluru), Jury Award for Best Short (Ecuador), Jury Award for Most Promising Filmmaker (Regent Park), Audience Award for Best Documentary Short (Seattle) and the EP Canada/ Canada Film Capital Award for Emerging Canadian Artist (Toronto), Best Experimental Short (Los Angeles), Juror Award (Ann Arbor, Michigan), Audience Award for Best Documentary Short (Seattle).

-Joynt's most well-known short films include Framing Agnes, Between You and Me, Genderize, I’m Yours, and Akin.
+Joynt's most well-known short films include Framing Agnes, Between You and Me, Genderize, I'm Yours, and Akin.
 The feature-length version of Framing Agnes is based on a short film of the same name (co-directed with Kristen Schilt) that premiered at the 2019 Tribeca Festival.
 Between You and Me (2016) interrogates the intersectional relationship between moral panics, desire, and identity through dialogue with the daughter of a pastor who is currently incarcerated for child sexual abuse.
 Shot over five years, Genderize (2016) captures a buoyant cohort of three siblings as they navigate gender, puberty and parents in a rapidly changing cultural environment.
 Both Between You and Me and Genderize were acquired for online distribution by the Canadian Broadcasting Corporation.
-I’m Yours (2012) satirically responds to the pressure placed on transitioning subjects to answer endless, invasive questions about their identities by the media.
-Akin (2012) reckons with legacies of intergenerational sexual violence through shared kinship between Joynt's decision to transition and his mother’s conversion to Orthodox Judaism.
+I'm Yours (2012) satirically responds to the pressure placed on transitioning subjects to answer endless, invasive questions about their identities by the media.
+Akin (2012) reckons with legacies of intergenerational sexual violence through shared kinship between Joynt's decision to transition and his mother's conversion to Orthodox Judaism.

 Level Ground Productions

 Level Ground Productions is co-run by Samantha Curley and Chase Joynt, and is a 501(c)(3) organization non-profit of the same name.
 Level Ground is a documentary production company exploring the edges of genre and story.
-Notable films include Union (film) (2024) which won a Special Jury award for the Art of Change at the Sundance Film Festival and was shortlisted for the Oscars, and Framing Agnes (2022) which won the NEXT Innovator Award and Audience Award at the Sundance Film Festival and the GLAAD Media Award for Outstanding Documentary.
+Notable films include Union (2024), which won a Special Jury award for the Art of Change at the Sundance Film Festival and was shortlisted for the Oscars, and Framing Agnes (2022) which won the NEXT Innovator Award and Audience Award at the Sundance Film Festival and the GLAAD Media Award for Outstanding Documentary.